A topic from the subject of Analytical Chemistry in Chemistry.

 Precipitation

-Precipitation is a chemical process that involves the formation of an insoluble solid from two or more solutions.
-The precipitate is formed when the ions in the solutions react to form a compound that has a lower solubility in the solvent.
+Precipitation is a chemical process that involves the formation of an insoluble solid from a solution.
+The precipitate is formed when the ions in the solution reach a concentration exceeding the solubility product, causing the formation of a solid compound that has a lower solubility in the solvent.

 Filtration